difference between web server and application server

 Web servers can be either hardware or software.
 Many websites are hosted on software web servers like Apache, Nginx or Microsoft’s IIS.
 They run on a single physical server and serve all the requests for static content on a website.

-See also difference between inflation and recession
+See also difference between federal and state prisons

 Application Server